Frequently asked questions (FAQs)

 The WBA consists of the following components:

-• Colleague and patient feedback using a Colleague Feedback Evaluation Tool (CFET) and Doctors’ Interpersonal Skills Questionnaire (DISQ), together known as multisource feedback (MSF)
+• Colleague and patient feedback using a Colleague Feedback Evaluation Tool (CFET) and Doctors’ Interpersonal Skills Questionnaire (DISQ), in addition to self-appraisal - together known as multisource feedback (MSF)

 All components of the workplace-based assessment (WBA) must be successfully completed between three and six months of commencing work in Australia.

-Substantially comparable specialist international medical graduates (SIMGs) who do not satisfactorily complete all areas of the workplace-based assessment (WBA) will be required to complete further assessment to demonstrate their eligibility for Fellowship of the RACGP (FRACGP).
+Substantially Comparable specialist international medical graduates (SIMGs) who do not satisfactorily complete all areas of the workplace-based assessment (WBA) will be required to complete supplementary assessments to demonstrate they have reached the standard of a new Fellow of the RACGP and are eligible to apply for admission to Fellowship of the RACGP (FRACGP).

 Partially comparable doctors must complete the WBA within the specified timeframe.